lucabaldini/ixpeobssim/docs/irf.rst

 This is a short description of the main features of different sets of response files that are useful for simulation and science analysis:

+* ``ixpe:obssim:v12``: compared to the previous iteration (``ixpe:obssim:v11``),
+  this version includes an updated parametrization of the effective area for MMA 3, accounting for its thicker thermal shield (the effect is of a few % at 2 keV, and negligible above 4 keV, but has been shown to improve the spectral residuals at low energy for bright sources), as well as a new set of weighted response files with the SIMPLE prescription, that are necessary for a proper weighted model-independent analysis.
 * ``ixpe:obssim:v11``: identical to ``ixpe:obssim:v10``, except that the PSF
   parametrization (used on the simulation side of things) has been improved to match the on-orbit radial dependence measured with point sources.